vivekd16/agentic/docs/deployment/index.md

 # Agentic AWS Deployment Guide

 This guide provides step-by-step instructions for deploying your Agentic agents to AWS using Docker and Terraform.
+You can choose between deploying the API server or the dashboard interface.

 > **Note:** If you have already completed the [Getting Started](../getting-started.md) guide, you can skip to [Step 5](#step-5-configure-secrets).